-The First State's current minimum wage is $8.25/hour, which is just one dollar higher than the Federal minimum, according to minimum-wage.org.
-The state's unemployment rate sits at 4.3%, according to the Bureau of Labor Statistics, which is slightly higher than the national average.
+The First State's current minimum wage is $10.50/hour, which is just over three dollars higher than the Federal minimum, according to minimum-wage.org.
+The state's unemployment rate sits at 4.5%, according to the Bureau of Labor Statistics, which is slightly higher than the national average.

 Some of the fastest-growing careers in the state are as home health aides, business analysts, electricians, HVAC technicians, software developers, carpenters, plumbers and registered nurse practitioners.